rochester-rcl/uvic-captions-player-wp/README.md

 ## Installation

-Download and unzip one of the releases into your WordPress plugins folder and activate it from the plugins menu.
+Download one of the releases and install it as you would any other WordPress plugin, either through the WordPress interface or by unzipping it into the wp-content/plugins directory.

 This will create a new **UVic Captions Player** block under _blocks/embeds_